“I do not know which is harder: solving all of the world's environmental problems or choosing one to focus on for my thesis.”

 - Submit final draft to Graduate Studies office.

-Bound Thesis Copy—All graduate students are required to submit a bound copy of their thesis to the
+All graduate students are required to submit a bound copy of their thesis to the Environmental Studies Department upon completion.

 In highly unusual circumstances, when a student’s interests do not lend themselves to the Master’s Thesis format, the department may approve a Master’s Project.
 The Master’s Project is not a shortcut to graduation; it is reserved for those students working in the creative arts or other fields where the demonstration of expertise requires an unusual format (i.e. film, art, photography).
-Students approved for Plan-B will be required to go through the same proposal and approval process as students working on a thesis.
-In addition, Plan-B students will be required to take a set of comprehensive exams on the major themes in environmental studies and the student’s specialty area.
-The topics of the exams will be determined in consultation with the student’s project Advisor, the Graduate Coordinator, and the Department Chair.
-Here is the link to the SJSU Catalog for the ENVS M.S. program.
+Students approved for Plan B will be required to go through the same proposal and approval process as students working on a thesis.
+In addition, Plan B students will be required to take a set of comprehensive exams on the major themes in environmental studies and the student’s specialty area.
+The topics of the exams will be determined in consultation with the student’s Project Advisor, the Graduate Coordinator, and the Department Chair.